CompuNanoLab/PlasmaPhysicsLab/Lecture2 /README.md

 # Lecture on Particle-in-cell simulations for Laser-plasma Interaction
 This folder contains the material for the lecture of the Laboratory of Plasma Physics course scheduled on 29th April 2024.
 This lecture is provided in flipped class mode.
-The material for the lecture comprises one document to read, one exercises in Python on Jupyter Notebooks, and one simulation to perform with the Particle-In-Cell (PIC) code [Smilei](https://smileipic.github.io/Smilei/).
+The material for the lecture comprises one document to read, one exercise in Python on Jupyter Notebooks, and one simulation to perform with the Particle-In-Cell (PIC) code [Smilei](https://smileipic.github.io/Smilei/).

 Please follow the following steps before this lecture:
 1. Read the material in this repository (you can do it by simply clicking on the link below).